Constance Marten: The missing aristocrat, her rapist partner and the family rift

 Where they then went remains unclear.
 Gordon’s mother Sylvia, who lives in Florida, told the Daily Mail she believed the pair had secretly married “some time ago”.

-There are now more than 200 officers searching for the couple, but they are moving furtively, hiding from cameras, paying in cash and believed to be booking hotels under pseudonyms.
+More than 200 officers would be drawn into the search for the couple, who were moving furtively, hiding from cameras, paying in cash and believed to be booking hotels under pseudonyms.
 It is thought their trip to Harwich Port was in the hope of taking a ferry to the continent.
 Detective Superintendent Lewis Basford, who is leading the investigation, said: “There is nothing to suggest that any of them have come to any sort of intentional harm – we just need to ensure they are OK, especially the baby, and do not require any medical assistance for any underlying issues.”

-De Selliers, now a psychotherapist and divorced from Napier, has not spoken publicly about their daughter’s disappearance.
+De Selliers, now a psychotherapist and divorced from Napier, issued an appeal earlier this month, telling her daughter: “You are not alone in this situation.
+We will support you in whatever way we can.”
 Napier, now a film and music producer, said the family had known about Gordon’s past for some time, causing them great concern.
-Now he hopes his runaway daughter will return and the rift that has torn this stately heiress from her family can be repaired.
-In his appeal, he told Constance: “I beseech you to find a way to turn yourself and your wee one in to the police as soon as possible, so you and he or she can be protected.
+In his appeal in January, he told Constance: “I beseech you to find a way to turn yourself and your wee one in to the police as soon as possible, so you and he or she can be protected.
 Only then can a process of healing and recovery begin, however long it may take, however difficult it may be.”

+The couple were found by Sussex Police officers on Monday night on the outskirts of Brighton, after a member of the public reported seeing them shortly before 9.30pm.
+They were originally arrested on suspicion of child neglect, but were rearrested on suspicion of gross negligence manslaughter on Tuesday afternoon as fears mounted for the survival of their missing child in freezing temperatures.

+Senior investigating officer, DSI Basford, told reporters on Tuesday evening: “We feel the risk is getting so great that we have to consider the possibility that the baby has come to harm.”

 Alternatively, information can be reported 100 per cent anonymously to the independent charity Crimestoppers on 0800 555 111.
 They never ask for personal details and they do not trace your device.